TeamDev-IP/JxBrowser-QuickStart/README.md

 ### Gradle

+- [Compose](Gradle/Compose) — how to embed a component into a Compose Desktop application to display web content.
 - [Swing](Gradle/Swing) — how to embed a component into a Swing application to display web content.
 - [JavaFX](Gradle/JavaFX) — how to embed a component into a JavaFX application to display web content.
 - [SWT](Gradle/SWT) — how to embed a component into an SWT application to display web content.